RusselWebber/xlslim-code-samples/README.md

 ## Finance
 * Using xlSlim to run scenario analysis for equity index options.
 This example shows how data classes and dictionaries can be used to structure code neatly.

+## DuckDB
+* Using DuckDB to query csv, json and Parquet files.